sase93/REACT21K_HTML3_-_CSS3/README.md

-This repository is for my HTML and CSS school projects.

-The main folder of interest is PORTFOLIO_REPRISE which includes an example portfolio page with various design elements and functionalities.
+# My React21K HTML-CSS tasks' repo

+This repo is a collection of my various school tasks to do with HTML-CSS.
+It is meant to be a location from which my progress in learning HTML and CSS can be viewed by my teacher.

+## Technologies used

+Mainly HTML and CSS, with a little bit of JS.

+## Authors and acknowledgment

+Samu Rahkila
+- GitHub @sase93